-Applications are invited for IASH-SSPS Research Fellowships for the receipt of the next round of applications.
-International students are eligible to apply for this fellowship.
+Applicants are inviting for IASH-SSPS Research Fellowships for the receipt of the next round of applications.
+Students from all around the world are eligible to apply for this fellowship.

 The IASH-SSPS Research Fellowships are intended to encourage outstanding interdisciplinary research, international scholarly collaboration, and networking activities of visiting Research Fellows together with academics in the School of Social and Political Science (SSPS).

 The Institute for Advanced Studies in the Humanities was established in 1969 to promote interdisciplinary research in the arts, humanities and social sciences at the University of Edinburgh.
 It provides an international, interdisciplinary and autonomous space for discussion and debate.

 - Application Deadline: February 26, 2021

 - Course Level: Fellowships are available to pursue research.